Implementation Readiness Assessment

 This section provides a comprehensive requirements matrix that maps the institutional capacity, data infrastructure, and human skills needed across major ocean account types.
 The matrix serves as a diagnostic tool: by reading down a column for a particular account type, compilers can identify the full set of prerequisites; by reading across a row for a particular requirement category, they can see how requirements scale across account types and plan resources accordingly.

 The matrix extends the "minimum data requirements" concept to encompass all three capacity dimensions, reflecting the principle that successful account compilation depends not only on data availability but equally on institutional arrangements and human expertise.
 This integrated view draws on the SEEA EA emphasis on the importance of reconciling and harmonising data from disparate sources (SEEA EA para.
-14.13), which in practice requires institutional cooperation and multi-disciplinary skills[4:2].
+14.13), which in practice requires institutional cooperation and multi-disciplinary skills.[4:2]

 3.3.2 Institutional capacity requirements